 Performance Physical Therapist / Running Performance Specialist

 Dr. Jordan received her Doctorate of Physical Therapy from The George Washington University in Washington, DC, and her Bachelor’s in Exercise Science from the University of Mary in Bismarck, North Dakota.
-She competed for four years in cross-country and track and field while attending UMary with areas of specialty in the 1500/1600m, 3000m, 5000m, and 3000m steeplechase.
-She continues to be an avid runner who has a strong interest in working with the running population, whether it’s achieving a personal record or taking the first step towards joining the running community.
+She competed for four years in cross-country and track and field while attending UMary, with areas of specialty in the 1500/1600m, 3000m, 5000m, and 3000m steeplechase.
+She continues to be an avid runner with a strong interest in working with the running population, whether achieving a personal record or taking the first step towards joining the running community.
 Dr. Jordan is also a high school cross-country and track and field coach specializing in distance events.